Express group hired private eye to probe celebs, media rivals

-LONDON The publisher of the Daily Express newspaper paid thousands of pounds in fees to a private detective to dig for information on celebrities, a senior politician, a Royal girlfriend, crime victims, a media critic and owners of two rival newspaper groups, according to previously-confidential records.
+LONDON Feb 23 The publisher of Britain's Daily Express newspaper paid thousands of pounds in fees to a private detective to dig for information on celebrities, a senior British politician, a Royal girlfriend, crime victims, a media critic and owners of two rival newspaper groups, according to previously-confidential records.

 The records show that the Daily Express group, owned by Richard Desmond, a London businessman whose interests also include X-rated TV channels and magazines, paid thousands of pounds in fees to a company associated with private eye Steve Whittamore for years after Whittamore pleaded guilty to breaching a British data protection law.